VitaKotenko/Air-Alert-Monitoring-Data-Platform/README.md

 - Load historical alert data for selected regions.
 - Merge active and historical data using PostgreSQL upsert.
 - Run SQL analytics over stored alert records.
+- Process PostgreSQL data using Apache Spark.
+- Create a regional report based on completed alerts.
+- Save Spark outputs as Parquet datasets.
-- Use Docker Compose for PostgreSQL, Kafka, producer, consumer, and pipeline services.
+- Use Docker Compose for PostgreSQL, Kafka, producer, consumer, and Spark services.
 - Use logging for pipeline monitoring and debugging.

 ## Technologies Used